gidesa/ocvWrapper24/README.md

   set path=C:\ocvWrapper\bin\Release\x86

-Now Opencv and ocvWrapper can be used from programs.
+Now Opencv and ocvWrapper can be used from every program.

+# Delphi use

+To use ocvWrapper from Delphi only add OPENCVWrapper.pas to Uses clause of program.

 # Example programs